ahmedhossam1212/ahmedhossam1212/README.md

 <br><br>
 Hello,I'm Ahmed Hossam, Flutter developer.
 I have two years of practical experience with Flutter.
-I was a trainer for a year, and now I work as an app developer for a real estate company.
+I was a trainer for a year, and now I work as an app developer for a real estate .
 <br><br>

 ---